isabella232/cookiecutter-datadog-check/{{cookiecutter.check_name}}/README.md

 ### Metrics

-See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events